 Model estimated relative survey biomasses are very similar between scenarios 1 and 1n except during mid- and late 1970s; the much lower area-swept biomass estimate in 1979 with the new time series causes the lower relative survey biomass estimates for scenario 1n.
 The absolute population biomass estimates are slightly higher for scenario 1n than for scenario 1 due to a slightly lower estimate of trawl survey catchability for the new time series.
-Model estimated relative survey biomasses are very similar between scenarios 1 and 2 except the most recent four years.
-Recent model relative biomass estimates for scenario 2 are lower than scenario 1.
+Model estimated relative survey biomasses are very similar between scenarios 1 and 2 and between scenarios 1n and 2n.
+However, estimated absolute abundances and biomasses are generally higher for scenarios 2 and 2n than for scenarios 1 and 1n, respectively, due to lower estimated trawl survey catchabilities for scenarios 2 and 2n.
+Modeling immature and mature female growths separately (scenarios 2 and 2n) improves the overall fits to the data.
+However, estimating all growth parameters in the model makes them more confound than estimating some of them outside of the model.